 Since we’re somewhat “spur of the moment travelers” and sometimes travel on a budget, we searched online to see how much rafting on the Martha Brae would cost.
 The best option we saw for our last-minute planning was via Jamaica Rafting.
 The Martha Brae rafting cost at the time was $65 which included roundtrip transportation, welcome drinks, and the three-mile raft ride on the Martha Brae River.

 Bamboo Rafting on the Martha Brae River

 Before embarking on the tour, we were greeted with a welcome fruit punch and walked through “Miss Martha’s Herb Garden” which included many plants and herbs used for medicinal and healing properties.
 After getting our drinks we walked over to meet our raft captain Danny.
 In addition to enjoying the scenery and pointing out various fruit trees along the ride, Danny shared historical information about the area and island as a whole including the Legend of Martha Brae.

 The Legend of Martha Brae

-The Legend of Martha Brae is the story of a Taino witch who was tortured by Spanish settlers looking for gold.
-She pretended to share the location of the gold, she led the settlers into a cave, disappeared, and changed the course of the river.
+The Legend of Martha Brae is the story of a Taino “witch” who was tortured by Spanish settlers looking for gold.
+Pretending to share the location of the gold, she instead led the settlers into a cave, disappeared, and changed the course of the river.